How to search on Oriane

 Campaign measurement

-After any search, click the export button to download a CSV of the results.
+After any search session, click the export button to download a CSV of the results.
+The export covers all tabs in the session unioned and deduplicated by video — you do not export per tab.
 Select which columns to include before downloading.
-Up to 10,000 rows per search.
+Up to 10,000 rows per export.

 Available export columns: